VACUMM/vacumm/doc/sphinx/source/user.install.installs.rst

     shell> export PATH=~/path/to/vacumm-trunk/bin
     shell> export PYTHONPATH=~/path/to/vacumm-trunk/lib/python

-The fortran extensions will compilated automatically in place during the importation of the associated module (:mod:`~vacumm.misc.grid.regridding`).
+The fortran extensions will be compilated automatically in place during the importation of the associated module (:mod:`~vacumm.misc.grid.regridding`).